vallacy/SNA-Classrooms-Project/README.md

 ## Results
 We found that students were not very well-connected within their lab sections and these sparse networks resulted in a lack of association between students' connections and their levels of stress, anxiety, depression, grit, and/or resilience.
 A few labs were more well-connected and findings from those labs suggest that students may connect with other students who have similar levels of resilience and/or dissimilar levels of grit.

+Below is a plot of the student network in lab 2.
+Colors indicate a student's score on the grit scale: red indicates a low score, blue indicates a high score, and purple is an in-between score.
+Node size is based on degree, i.e., how many connections a student has in the lab.
+The more connections, the larger the node.

 ![network graph of student's connections in lab 2](Grit_plot.jpeg)

 Code to create above plot: